janforys/tokens-of-ERC20-standard/README.md

-# tokens-of-ERC20-standard
+# token-of-ERC20-standard
-An ERC-20 Tokens on the Ethereum blockchain.
+ERC-20 Token on the Ethereum blockchain.